htcondor/htcondor-python/docs/htcondor.rst

       :return: ClassAds representing the matching jobs.
       :rtype: list[:class:`classad.ClassAd`]

+   .. method:: xquery( requirements='true', projection=[] , limit=-1 , opts=QueryOpts.Default , name=None)

+      Query the condor_schedd daemon for jobs.

+      As opposed to :meth:`query`, this returns an *iterator*, meaning only one ad is buffered in memory at a time.

+      :param requirements: provides a constraint for filtering out jobs.
+It defaults to ``'true'``.
+      :type requirements: str or :class:`~classad.ExprTree`
+      :param projection: The attributes to return; an empty list (the default) signifies all attributes.
+      :type projection: list[str]
+      :param int limit: A limit on the number of matches to return.
+The default (``-1``) indicates all matching jobs should be returned.
+      :param opts: Additional flags for the query, from :class:`QueryOpts`.
+      :type opts: :class:`QueryOpts`
+      :param str name: A tag name for the returned query iterator.
+This string will always be returned from the :meth:`QueryIterator.tag` method of the returned iterator.
+         The default value is the ``condor_schedd``'s name.
+This tag is useful to identify different queries when using the :function:`poll` function.
+      :return: An iterator for the matching job ads
+      :rtype: :class:`~htcondor.QueryIterator`

    .. method:: act( action, job_spec )

       Change status of job(s) in the ``condor_schedd`` daemon.
 The return value is a ClassAd object